 The foundation to scientific progress is to evaluate and anticipate the larger impacts of the innovation.
-This is particularly true in the realm of water quality, where new innovations often face biological, technical, societal and legal barriers.
-For this reason, it is critical to have a well integrated GE3LS team to contextualize and propel the laboratory science forward.
-Collectively, the GE3LS teams will develop an anticipatory governance framework for novel water quality tests, understanding the interests of both the knowledge generators and the end-users.
-Ultimately, this work not only links knowledge generators and end-users upfront but it also also informs policy makers of challenges and considerations related to novel water quality tests.
-The interaction between the stakeholders, GE3LS team and laboratory team is iterative and dynamic, to ensure innovative success.
+This is certainly true in the realm of water quality, where new innovations often face biological, technical, societal and legal barriers.
+Collectively, the GE3LS teams are developing an anticipatory governance framework for novel water quality tests, and striving to understand the interests of knowledge generators, end-users, and practitioners in ways that will be important to the use of genomics water quality tests in the future.

 The GE3LS Team: Bringing East and West Together

 The GE3LS team spans Canada, bringing together expertise in law, governance, communication, stakeholder engagement and policy development.

 The GE3LS East team, based at McGill University and the Centre for Genomics and Policy, is comprised of Drs.
 Bartha Knoppers, Yann Joly and Vural Ozdemir.
 The McGill GE3LS team is contributing to mapping the legal context (regulatory and attribution to source) for future scientific tests, and the extent to which consensus might exist among applied genomics scientists’ and policymakers’ for evidentiary requirements to transition candidate metagenomics applications to practice (e.g., water and ecosystem health assessment).

 • Water quality assessments are largely driven by regulatory and legislative requirements.
 This aim reviews the legislative frameworks at the international, national and provincial level to identify key differences in water policy at multiple scales.